Treatment to relieve pressure and pain in your wrist.

 Anaesthetic choices

 The surgery is usually carried out under local anaesthetic.
 This means you’ll be awake during the procedure but can’t feel anything in your hand.
-Your consultant will recommend the best option for you, taking into account your wishes.
+Your doctor will recommend the best option for you, taking into account your wishes.

 Pain after carpal tunnel surgery

-Your hospital stay
+Your hospital or clinic stay

 After your carpal tunnel surgery